Disclaimer: This article may contain affiliate or commissioned links.

 The top of Europe looks like something out of a Bond movie, it takes approximately 2 hours to get up to the top of Europe by train from the Interlaken.
 The pick-up point is at the information centre which is also a train station.
 The train has stops along the way which if you have time or better weather than we had you could get off and explore more.

 Once you are at the top there is a Lindt chocolate factory (which is lethal, I spent a fortune), a cafe, some interactive ice tunnels which are all pretty cool (especially when you learn how they were made and how they are maintained).

 The views at the top are brilliant, we managed to pick a poor visibility day to go up and struggled to see much (as you can see from my pictures above).
 But the views on the way up which were really breathtaking and absolutely made up for it, even with the cloud and rain.

 The carriages that take you up through the ski resort and overlooking Grindelwald are just unbelievable.
 I spent most my journey up and down just staring out of the window admiring the views.

 I have been fortunate enough to visit Switzerland 6 times so far and heading back there this summer.
 Here are a few other posts that may help to inspire your own planning:

-1.)
-What to see and do in Thun, Switzerland
+5.)
+What to see and do in Bern, Switzerland… coming soon

 Keep an eye out on more upcoming posts from Switzerland